hsuanchih/Scribbles/iOS-OSX/Property-Wrapper.md

 ---
 ## A Practical Property Wrapper

-In the [Reference & Value Semantics](References-And-Values.md) chapter, we touched on using copy-on-write to preserve semantic consistency among value & reference types and to avoid excessive memory allocation with value types.
+In the [Reference & Value Semantics](References-And-Values.md) chapter, we touched on using [Copy-On-Write](References-And-Values.md#Copy-On-Write) to preserve semantic consistency among value & reference types and to avoid excessive memory allocation with value types.
 Imagine the amount of boilerplate code we need to write if we need to attach copy-on-write behavior to many of our properties - what a hassle.
 Let's use a property wrapper to encapsulate copy-on-write.

 ```Swift
 protocol Copyable: AnyObject {